William Joseph McDonough: Early life and education

-McDonough was born in 1934, in the West Side of Chicago, Illinois, to Irish immigrants.
-He became an orphan by the age of 11 following the deaths of his mother and his insurance-salesman father.
-He lived with an aunt and worked as a newspaper delivery-boy before attending Campion High School in Prairie du Chien, Wisconsin, where he was first in his class for four years.
+McDonough was born on April 21, 1934, in the West Side of Chicago, Illinois, to immigrants from Ireland.
+His mother died when he was 10, and his father, who worked as an insurance salesman, died within the following year, leaving McDonough orphaned by the age of 11.
+He subsequently went to live with an aunt and supported himself financially by delivering newspapers.

-For his academic achievements, he was admitted to the College of the Holy Cross in Worcester, Massachusetts, and earned a bachelor's degree in 1956.

-He received a master's degree in economics from Georgetown University in 1962.
+McDonough's three sisters helped pay the tuition for his first year at Campion High School in Prairie du Chien, Wisconsin.
+At Campion, he finished first in his class in each of his four years there.
+His academic performance helped him gain admission to the College of the Holy Cross in Worcester, Massachusetts, where he graduated with a Bachelor of Science in economics in 1956.
+As an undergraduate at Holy Cross, McDonough served as the vice-president of the college's Alpha Sigma Nu chapter and was the editor-in-chief of its yearbook, The Purple, and a member of the ROTC.

+After graduating from Holy Cross, McDonough served as an officer in the United States Navy from 1956 to 1961.
+His naval service included duty aboard a destroyer and a posting at Pearl Harbor, after which he taught at the United States Naval Academy.
+During his service, he served as the chief engineer of a navy vessel.
+He then earned a master's degree in economics from Georgetown University in 1962.

 Career

 Early career

-McDonough was with the U.S. Navy from 1956 to 1961.
-During this period he spent time on a destroyer, was stationed in Pearl Harbor, taught at the U.S. Naval Academy, and earned his masters degree by attending night school.

 He was with the U.S. State Department from 1961 to 1967, and became fluent in Spanish and French.
 He was sent to Uruguay as a diplomat, and also worked in Washington D.C. on Latin American policy.

 First Chicago Corporation and its bank, First National Bank of Chicago, needed someone with economic skills and international experience, and hired McDonough in 1967.
 First Chicago initially sent him to Paris and then London, before bringing him back to the head office in the U.S., where he rose to vice chairman of the corporation in 1986.
 Concluding he was unlikely to become CEO of the firm, McDonough retired from First Chicago in 1989 after a 22-year career there.

 Before joining the Federal Reserve Bank of New York, McDonough worked as a consultant and did charity work for several years.